-On World Smokefree Day in 2007, the Council declared the Friedlander Park playground Smokefree, and the Council declared all playgrounds throughout the district to be Smokefree in late 2007.
+On World Smokefree Day in 2007, the Council declared the Friedlander Park playground Smokefree, and the Council declared all playgrounds throughout the district to be smokefree in late 2007.

-The Ashburton District Council’s Smokefree policy was extended to cover Council-owned sports grounds and the skatepark in 2010 and 2011, due to strong support from the community.
+The Ashburton District Council’s Smokefree Policy was extended to cover Council-owned sports grounds and the skatepark in 2010 and 2011, due to strong support from the community.

-Smokefree Playgrounds in South Canterbury
+Smokefree Community Spaces in South Canterbury

 Smokefree Playgrounds for the West Coast